noeltrivedi/beer_pong_bot/README.md

 `!add nickname Eve = Erin`

 ### Other
-The functions listed above are only a few of the features of Beer Pong Bot.
+The functions listed above are only a few of the features of Chomps.
 Sending  the `!help` command will output a printout of all available commands and their format.

 ## License